p-DG cyclotomic nilHecke algebras

 As in \cite{KLMS}, we can depict the 1-morphism representing the pair $(\mc{E}^r,e_r)$ by an upward pointing ``thick arrow'' of thickness $r$ (When the thickness equals one, the above $1$-morphism agrees with the single black strand for $\mc{E}$.):

-The newly introduced object of thickness $r$ has symmetric polynomials in $r$ variables as its endomorphism algebra.
+The new object of thickness $r$, for each $r\in \N$, is called the \emph{$r$th divided power} of $\mc{E}$, and is usually denoted as $\mc{E}^{(r)}$.
+The object $\mc{E}^{(r)}$ has symmetric polynomials in $r$ variables as its endomorphism algebra.
 We express the multiplication of this endomorphism algebra elements by vertically concatenating pictures labeled by symmetric polynomials:

-In general, the new object of thickness $r$, for each $r\in \N$, is called the \emph{$r$th divided power} of $\mc{E}$, and is usually denoted as $\mc{E}^{(r)}$.
-The generating morphism from $\mc{E}^r$ to $\mc{E}^{(r)}$ and backwards are depicted as